High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Results for the AWGN Channel

-However, because the constellation in this work does not rely on spanning all the constellation points in the orthant with a smaller number of variables and it is significantly more efficient to optimise, we can now optimise constellations with a large number of constellation points.
+However, because the optimisation in this work does not rely on higher-order symmetry to reduce the number of optimisation variables and it is significantly more computationally efficient to optimise, we can now optimise constellations with a large number of constellation points.
 In Fig.~\ref{fig:os_range}, the results using the same simulation system for a greater number of constellation points are shown.
+The orthant symmetry is kept as the lower \acp{SNR} does not result in worse performance.
 The results are shown in terms of both \ac{BER} and \ac{GMI}; for the \ac{BER} a post-\ac{FEC} curve is shown for a $R=4/5$ \ac{LDPC} code from \cite{Standard2014DVBS2X}.
-The output of the \ac{LDPC}-coded scheme is shown as $R^*$ from Eq.~\eqref{eq:R_star}.
-We can see that for constellations with the number of points ranging from 32 to 8196 in 4 dimensions, we have successfully designed constellations targeting the $R=4/5$ rate.
-Additionally, the 4096-ary constellation from this optimisation is used in Sec.~\ref{sec:resultnonlin}, where it is compared against other results of the same number of bits per dimension in Fig.~\ref{fig:compare64}.
+The performance of the \ac{LDPC}-coded scheme is shown in terms of $R^*$ from Eq.~\eqref{eq:R_star}.
+We can see that for constellations with a number of points ranging from 32 to 8196 in 4 dimensions, we have successfully designed constellations targeting the $R=4/5$ rate.
+The $R^*$ saturates at $m R$ for shorter distances until it reaches the \ac{GMI}.
+Additionally, the 4096-ary constellation from this optimisation is used in Sec.~\ref{sec:resultnonlin}, where it is compared against other constellations with the same number of bits per dimension in Fig.~\ref{fig:compare64}.

-\section{Results for the nonlinear fibre channel}
+\section{Results for the Nonlinear Fibre Channel}